Excerpts taken from the 1967 Powder Horn annual regimental journal and transcribed by Warrant Officer Graham Humphrey, CD.

 He presented UN medals to more than 200 members of the Battalion and visited the KYRENIA Sick Childrens’ Hospital where he spent the better part of one afternoon with members of B Company in entertaining the unfortunate patients.

 During his visits to the outposts and base camps, Col Strathy was well wined and dined by those in occupation.
 The facilities in the outposts were minimal to say the least, but each of the groups did their utmost to outdo each other in honouring our Regimental Colonel.

 A wine and cheese party, held by the officers and the Coeur de Lion Hotel in honour of Col Strathy was attended by all Battalion officers, except the Company and Battalion duty officers, representatives of the UN Headquarters and all contingents, diplomatic dignitaries and officers of the Greek Cypriot National Guard.
-The Turkish Cyprots met and enjoyed the company of the Colonel at another fucnction.
+The Turkish Cypriots met and enjoyed the company of the Colonel at another function.
 To commemorate his visit, Col Strathy presented an oil patining of the KYRENIA Harbour to the Officers of the Battalion and a painting of the mountains to the Warrant and Senior Non-Commissioned officers.

 The Senior NCO’s of the battalion also hosted the Colonel in their Mess at the Coeur de Lion Hotel.

 During the week, the Colonel found time to lead a reconnaissance into a critical area and also to negotiate directly with Evvol Bey at BECHAZ Junction.

 Col Strathy managed to find time for some relaxation and proved to be an adept swimmer, particularly at night when not laden with the “conventional” swimming costume.